WHAT IS GIANT PAPILLARY CONJUNCTIVITIS?

 TREATMENT:

 Of course, many contact lens wearers find this an unacceptable solution.
 It may become more palatable if they understand it need not be forever.
 If the eyes are given an opportunity to recover, contact lens wear may be possible at a later time.
-However, even after a break, the problem may recur when lens wear is resumed.
+Because it often becomes a chronic condition, even after a break, the problem may reoccur when lens wear is resumed.

 We will work with you and explore every possible alternative.
 For instance, when eyes have recovered, contacts might be tolerated better if worn on a more limited basis.
-Another possibility is that a change in the type of lens worn may be beneficial in preventing the occurrence of GPC.
+Another possibility is that a change in the type of lens worn may be beneficial in preventing the re-occurrence of GPC.
 Simply replacing the old lenses with new ones is often helpful.
 Daily disposable lenses are a good option for those who experience problems.
-These are lenses that are worn once and discarded.
+These are lenses that are worn for one day and then discarded.

 GIANT PAPILLARY CONJUNCTIVITIS IS EASIER TO PREVENT THAN CURE